lichkitsch/old_campaigns/fae/adventures/01_meetcute.md

 AF 12 / HP 10 / S+2 D+1 V+0 I-1 W-2 C+1
 Beech is a thin, pale wisp of a girl with elongated features and sharp teeth.

-Sorrel
-Oyster
-Beech

-Sorrel gets arrested by Fox for fighting, while Hemlock and his cronies get away.

 ## Plot Twist
 On their way to the station, Fox's car is slammed into by a truck.
 The car has been flipped and the two can pull themselves from the wreckage with some effort.
-They can then see the truck that hit them... the back has been torn open by something big and there are three mean-looking human men arguing with each other and brandishing weapons.
-When they sense Sorrel and Fox have exited the wrecked car, one says "Great, now there's witnesses." and the three aim their weapons and start towards them.
+They can then see the truck that hit them... the back has been torn open by something big and there are two mean-looking human men arguing with each other and brandishing weapons.
+When they sense Sorrel and Fox have exited the wrecked car, one says "Great, now there's witnesses." and the two aim their weapons and start towards them.

 ## Major Challenge
 The gangsters say "Don't worry, we'll be quick." as they advance with violent intent.

 ### L2 Smuggler Driver
 AF 14 / HP 15 / S+2 D-1 V+2 I+0 W-1 C-1
-The biggest of the humans has a burn on his face and is holding an old-looking rifle like a bat.
+The bigger of the two humans has a burn on his face and is holding an old-looking rifle like a bat.

-### L1 Smuggler (x2)
+### L1 Smuggler
 AF 14 / HP  9 / S+1 D+1 V-1 I-2 W-1 C+0
-The other two smugglers (a short one with a knife and a bald one with a crowbar).
+The other smuggler is bald and is wielding a crowbar.

 ## Reward/Revelation
 King Alder thanks Fox for escorting Sorrel home safely and Maple reveals that Fox is to be her personal bodyguard.
 She cashed in a favor with his Captain and Fox is to stick close to Sorrel and keep her out of trouble (as best he can).
 Fox isn't particularly excited by this.